 This fund is maintained in accordance with the Banking Services Act, 2014, enacted in Jamaica, which requires that a minimum of 15% of the net profits, as defined by the Act, of NCBJ be transferred to the reserve fund until the amount of the fund is equal to 50% of the paid-up capital of the Bank and thereafter 10% of the net profits until the amount of the fund is equal to the paid-up capital of the Bank.
-The amount of the fund has surpassed the paid-up capital of the Bank.
+The amount of the fund has surpassed the paid-up capital of the Bank and therefore no further mandatory transfers were required.